0niDev/OniChan-Baka/README.md

 ![I am Farhan Ahmad](github-header-image.png)

-Hey, I'm Farhan Ahmad, also known as Onichan.
-I'm a 16-year-old college student who caught the coding bug at 13.
-Python's my trusty sidekick, and I'm tinkering with HTML, CSS, and JS to add some creativity.
-I'm diving into the fascinating world of AI and ML, eager to unravel their complexities.
-Currently venturing into the realms of web development and rust.
+Farhan Ahmad here, aka Onichan.
+I'm a 16-year-old college student who dived into programming and computers at 13.
+Python's my go-to language, and I'm diving into HTML, CSS, and JS for creative expression and innovation.
+Intrigued by the intricacies of AI and ML, I keep things exciting by exploring diverse tech domains.

+##Skills:
-Skills: Python / Rust / Javascript / HTML / CSS
+Python / Rust / Javascript / HTML / CSS

 ## Currently learning
 - Web Development